xcart/xcart-docs/_pages/kb_en/modules/royal_mail_service.md

 ![installed.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/installed.png)

-{% note warning %}
-Please note that the "ImageMagick" library is required for the module to work.
-Make sure the "ImageMagick" library is installed on the server hosting your X-Cart store for you.
-{% endnote %}

 ## Configuring Royal Mail Services

 Proceed to the module settings page (**Store setup** -> **Royal Mail**) to configure it: